Joan Baez’s Weird Homage to Slavery

 By itself, this isn’t decisive… but it’s disturbing.

 He told the police that Lynne wanted a ride to Highway 8 in order to go see some ponies.
 On the night of her disappearance, he made no mention of a car picking her up to anyone.
 (Today, he insists that he did.)
 On the next day, asked to explain how she disappeared from his bicycle, he offered the story of the car picking her up, a 1959 Chevrolet Belair with something yellow on the back (implying it was a license plate) he claimed he could see from the bridge.
-Various witnesses confirmed that it might be possible to see the colour of a license plate from the bridge, but the car would have had to turn awkwardly to display them in that manner.
+Various witnesses confirmed that it might be possible to see the colour of a license plate from the bridge, but the car would have been perpendicular to Truscott’s position on the bridge and would have had to turn awkwardly to display it in that manner.
 The police did not think it was likely.

 The second reason for my uncertainty of his innocence is the problem of the location where they found Lynne Harper’s body.
 If Truscott is innocent, some person picked her up at the highway, drove off, raped and murdered her, and then turned around and brought her body back to the very area from which he had abducted her.
 He took her body into Lawson’s woods and left her there to be found two days later.
 That would be a remarkable.
 He would certainly have been aware that people would be looking for her.
 One imagines he would want to be as far away from that area as possible.